Horton Quarry

 Horton Quarry is a limestone quarry near to Horton-in-Ribblesdale, North Yorkshire, England.
 The quarry, which is some 6 mi north of Settle, has been operating since at least 1889, and produces limestone for a variety of purposes.
-Stone used to be exported from the quarry by rail, but now leaves by lorry, although there are plans to re-instate the railway sidings.
+Stone used to be exported from the quarry by rail, but after closure of the sidings in the mid-sixties, it has been exported by lorry.
+The sidings were re-instated in April 2025 with operations starting shortly afterwards.
 The quarry used to produce its own lime by roasting the limestone in big kilns on the site, but the last of these were removed in the 1980s.
-Since 2000, the quarry has been owned and operated by Hanson.
+Since 2000, the quarry has been owned and operated by Heidelberg Materials UK.

 History

 Horton lime quarry was also known as Beecroft Quarry, which was the name of the farm that it replaced.
 The development of the nearby Settle–Carlisle line in 1876, allowed the Great Scar limestone in the area to be worked on an industrial basis.
 A quarry had existed at Beecroft since 1850 working the greywacke sandstone, but this was expanded greatly by a local businessman, John Delaney, who purchased much of the land surrounding the earlier quarry to work the limestone.
 Horton Quarry was opened in 1889; Delaney also had several other limestone and quarrying concerns in the Craven District of North Yorkshire.
 The quarry is to the west of the village of Horton in Ribblesdale, on the west bank of the River Ribble, just over 6 mi north of Settle.
 It works the Carboniferous Limestone formation, but its location near to Arcow and Dry Rigg quarries, means there is also some greywacke present in the quarry area.
 Previously, the exposed sandstones and siltstones were worked at the quarry bottom, but that area was later flooded.
 Initially worked by hand with little machinery, tubs of limestone were allowed to descend a very steep incline to a rudimentary processing plant, which was powered by a steam traction engine.
 The advantage of this was the traction could be moved around the quarry floor as needed.
 The method of extracting rock was by blasting and hand-recovery; mechanization of the workings did not occur until June 1945, precipitated by a shortage of workers.

 Around the turn of the 20th century, Horton was exporting almost 50,000 tonne of limestone via the Settle and Carlisle railway, which represented a third of all mineral traffic on the line.
 Although originally licensed to do so, the quarry at Horton is partially responsible for the destruction of the limestone pavement in the area.
 It has been noted that due to the long and complicated process for the creation of the limestone pavement, the quarrying of it is not sustainable, and once damaged, will never recover.
 When the quarry was acquired by Hanson in 2000, they announced that they would relinquish the rights to quarry the limestone pavement.